rampantdev/100-days-of-code/log.md

 ### Day xx July 5, 2017 - SQLITE - adding auth
 #C
 Spent time trying to implement a function to determine if a user has the privileges to access our sqlite program.
 Still working on this.

+### Day xx July 6, 2017 - SQLITE - adding auth again
+#C
+Tried again to implement, for some reason had a regression in my method to add entries to the sql table.
+Will need to investigate.

+##were missing a day's commits.
+Think about it